EugeneSince1993/online-store/README.md

-This application represents a simple online store of smartphones.
+This application represents an online store of smartphones.